-- Flow.
+• Flow.
 In accordance with [40 CFR Part 122.44(i)(1)(ii)] the volume of effluent discharged from each outfall is needed to assure compliance with permitted effluent limitations.
-If the permittee is unable to obtain effluent flow, then it is the responsibility of the permittee to inform the Department, which may require the submittal of an operating permit modification. - Biochemical Oxygen Demand (BODs).
-Operating permit retains 65 mg/L as a Weekly Average and 45 mg/L as a Monthly Average from the previous permit.
-Effluent limits were established in accordance with 10 CSR 20-7.015(8) for discharges to All Other Waters. - Total Suspended Solids (TSS).
-Operating permit retains 110 mg/L as a Weekly Average and 70 mg/L as a Monthly Average from the previous permit.
-Effluent limits were established in accordance with 10 CSR 20-7.015(8) for discharges to All Other Waters.
+If the permittee is unable to obtain effluent flow, then it is the responsibility of the permittee to inform the Department, which may require the submittal of an operating permit modification.

+• Biochemical Oxygen Demand (BOD5).

+□ - 45 mg/L as a Weekly Average and 30 mg/L as a Monthly Average.
+Please see the APPLICABLE DESIGNATION OF WATERS OF THE STATE sub-section of the Effluent Limits Determination.

+Total Suspended Solids (TSS).